seraogianluca/RoomBooking/docs/Tutorial.md

 ![one_to_many](/schemas/task1/one_to_many.png)

+In such case, **one teacher can have many reservations of classrooms (classroom_booking)**, so here we have a *one-to-many* mapping.

+The way this works at the database level is we have *TEACHER_ID* as a primary key in the *teacher* table and also a *TEACHER_ID* as a foreign key in *classroom_booking*.

-In this side the attribute that models the association is `teacher`, and the relationship annotation between the join tables is `@OneToMany`.
+In this side the attribute that models the association is *teacher*, and the relationship annotation between the join tables is `@OneToMany`.

-A `one-to-many` relation between these two entities means that a teacher can do multiple reservations and each reservation is related just to one teacher.
+Let's map the *Teacher* class to the Collection *ClassroomBooking* it a way that reflects the relationship in the database:

+**Teacher.java**

 ````java
 @Entity